ThomasLearningInData/Webscraping_YelpReviews/README.md

-# webscraping_YelpReviews
+# Webscraping reviews from Yelp.com
-Scrape data from Yelp.com
+In this notebook, I used Python and Selenium to scrape data from Yelp.